Ted Fenton

 Edward Benjamin Ambrose Fenton (7 November 1914 – 12 July 1992) was an English football player and manager.
-He spent almost his entire playing career at West Ham United and went on to manage the club between 1950 and 1961.
+A wing-half, he spent almost his entire playing career at West Ham United and went on to manage the club between 1950 and 1961.

 Playing career

 West Ham United

 A prolific goal scorer as a schoolboy Fenton joined West Ham schoolboys eleven and won an England schoolboys eleven cap against Scotland, at Ibrox Park, in 1929.
 He made his West Ham debut in 1932 and played regularly until the outbreak of World War II.
 He joined the Army and served as a PT instructor in North Africa and Burma.

 Mainly as a wing half, but also as a utility player, Fenton made 179 appearances and scored 19 goals in first class games for the Hammers.
 He also made 204 appearances and scored 44 goals during World War II fixtures.

 Managerial career

 Colchester United

 At the end of the war Fenton went on to become player-manager at Southern League team Colchester United.